 Fruit that requires peeling isn’t always practical when eating on the go, but grapefruits are worth the one-minute peeling time because they are so incredibly tasty and surprisingly filling!
 Do yourself a big favor and peel the grapefruit ahead of time and keep it in a portable storage container for easy access later.

-10. Raisin Ezekial bread with Peanut Butter
+10. Raisin Ezekial Bread with a light layer of Peanut Butter

 11. A Bowl of Mixed Berries